 Immerse your delegates in the region’s history at Beamish, the Living Museum of the North.
 You can even treat them to a fish and chips supper at the coal-fired chip shop, part of the recreated Edwardian pit village in the open-air museum.

-If you’re really looking to impress, host a dinner for your delegates on stage at international home for music Sage Gateshead.
+If you’re really looking to impress, host a dinner for your delegates on stage at The Glasshouse International Centre for Music, in Gateshead.

 At Alnwick Castle, a.k.a Hogwarts from the Harry Potter films, delegates can give broomstick training a go, guided by the resident wizarding professors on the very spot where Harry Potter had his first flying lesson!